gerbless/react-tutorial/functional-programming/readme.md

 With all this definition we can find some goals to achieve with this new approach:

 - **Idempotence**: Functions that receive the same input always returns the same output.
-- **Referencial transparency**: Functions do not alter any state outside their scope.
+- **Referential transparency**: Functions do not alter any state outside their scope.
 This avoid any race conditions that in imperative programming is commonly found.
 - **Composable**: As objects can be composable in Object Oriented Programming, a function in functional programming can be composed by several functions.
 - **Parallelizable**: One of the key features of functional programming is avoid to use assignation and avoid side-effects.
 With these ideas in mind, we can avoid to think how to deal with threads and share variables and dead-locks and all that stuff.